 Schlafscheidung: Gründe für Paare in getrennten Zimmern

-"When a partner snores loudly, many people choose to sleep in separate rooms.
-This trend has increased since the COVID-19 pandemic."
+When a partner snores loudly, many people choose to sleep in separate rooms.
+This trend has increased since the COVID-19 pandemic.

 Women who happily sleep alone in bed

-A phenomenon that is increasing among millennials
+A phenomenon that is increasing among Millennials

-'This revelation sparked a heated reaction on social media and led to various articles.
-However, this is not a unique situation for this Hollywood actress.'
+This revelation sparked a heated reaction on social media and led to various articles.
+However, this is not a unique situation for this Hollywood actress.

 According to a study by the American Academy of Sleep Medicine (AASM) from last year, more than a third of respondents in the USA occasionally or regularly sleep in separate rooms to improve sleep quality.

-"When looking at different age groups, Generation X (born between 1965 and 1980) made up 33%, Generation Z (born between 1997 and 2012) was at 28%, and the Baby Boomer generation (born between 1946 and 1964) was at 22%."
+Looking at different age groups, Generation X (born between 1965 and 1980) made up 33%, Generation Z (born between 1997 and 2012) was at 28%, and the Baby Boomer generation (born between 1946 and 1964) was at 22%.

-Historically, separate bedrooms were common for couples.
+Historically, separate bedrooms were common for couples

-Historically, separate bedrooms were common for couples.
+Historically, separate bedrooms were common for couples

 Historically, attitudes towards separate bedrooms for couples have changed.

-According to some historians, the concept of a 'couple's bed (or double bed)' is a modern concept, as more and more couples lived in densely populated areas during the Industrial Revolution and slept in the same bed.
+According to some historians, the concept of a 'couple's bed (or double bed)' is a modern concept, as more and more couples lived in densely populated areas during the industrial revolution and slept in the same bed.

 Dr. Pablo Brockman, a sleep specialist at the medical faculty of the Catholic University of Chile, explained: "Moreover, it was more common the higher the socioeconomic level was."
-He added: "You can see that with kings."
+He added: "You see that with kings."

 Advantages?

-Firstly, experts agree that there are some advantages to separate bedrooms.
+First, experts agree that there are some advantages to separate bedrooms.

 Dr. Collie said: "The biggest advantage is the ability to sleep regularly and deeply."
 She added: "Sleep quality is essential for overall quality of life."

-"If you don't sleep properly, it affects everything from your immune system to your physical functions.
+"When you don't sleep properly, it affects everything from your immune system to your physical functions.
 You become more irritable and impatient.
 You can even become depressed," she explained.

 Dr. Collie also believes that a 'sleep divorce' helps maintain a "healthier" relationship.